We champion the rights of the world’s 2.3 billion children

 As the pandemic continues to spread, countries across the continent already grappling with hunger and hit by other crises, including the climate crisis in the Horn of Africa, remain at risk.
 Through our emergency relief, health and nutrition, education and protection programs, Save the Children is working to transform the lives of Africa's children.

-Our education, health, livelihoods and nutrition programs focus on helping every child survive and grow up healthy so they can thrive.
+Our education, health, livelihoods and nutrition programs in South America focus on helping every child survive and grow up healthy so they can thrive.